mbr/tinyrpc/docs/index.rst

 tinyrpc: A modular RPC library
 ==============================

-``tinyrpc`` is a library for making and handling RPC calls in python.
+``tinyrpc`` is a library for making and handling RPC calls in Python.
 Its initial scope is handling jsonrpc_, although it aims to be very well-documented and modular to make it easy to add support for further protocols.